Analog Quantum Simulation of Coupled Electron-Nuclear Dynamics in Molecules: Results

 Our approach encodes the electronic degrees of freedom of the vibronic wavefunction as an ONV, and nuclear degrees of freedom are mapped to the bosonic modes.
 This difference in encoding means that all nuclear observables can be measured directly from the simulator, whereas some electronic and vibronic observables will depend on the electronic orbital basis functions.
-In general, the expectation values of observables can be obtained with Hadamard tests~\cite{cleve98} for the corresponding unitary operator $\hat{O}$, in which an ancilla qubit in a superposition of $\ket{0}$ and $\ket{1}$ states is used to control the operator on the wavefunction (Fig.~\ref{fig:circuit}a).
-Measurement of the ancilla in the $\hat{X}$ basis yields the real component of the expectation value of the operator, and the $\hat{Y}$ basis measurement gives the imaginary component.
+In general, the expectation values of observables can be obtained with Hadamard tests~\cite{cleve98} for the corresponding unitary operator $\hat{O}$ as shown in Fig.~\ref{fig:circuit}(a).

 For example, a one-electron property $\langle\hat{O}_{1\mathrm{e}}\rangle\equiv\bra{\Psi}\hat{O}_{1\mathrm{e}}\ket{\Psi}$ is obtained by the sum of the measured elements of the one-electron reduced density matrix (1RDM), $\langle\had_p\ha_q\rangle$, weighted by the integrals $\bra{\phi_p}\hat{O}_{1\mathrm{e}}\ket{\phi_q}$ for spin orbitals $p$ and $q$.
 The 1RDM is calculated from the quantum simulator by measuring expectation values of Pauli strings, whereas the integrals are obtained on a classical computer.
 Conversely, the expectation value of a unitary nuclear operator that can be expressed as an exponential, $\hat{O}_\mathrm{n} = \exp(\hat{A}_\mathrm{n})$, can be implemented directly on the analog simulator with an effective Hamiltonian $\hat{H}_\mathrm{n}^\mathrm{eff} = i\hat{A}_n/\tau$ by evolving for a time $\tau$.